ahughes117/lexis/README.md

 lexis
 =====

 A small word-lexis-language analysis toy.
-Give it a try, no installation, binary on the dist or the store folder.
+Give it a try, no installation, binary on the dist or store folder.